 Honorary Fellow Vasily Petrenko, Chief Conductor of the Royal Liverpool Philharmonic Orchestra, delivered a personal account of the history of the Soviet Union and Russia to a group of around 40 final year history students.

-Disability rights campaigner and Honorary Fellow Sir Bert Massie works closely with the University on its equality and diversity policies and helped LMU launch its new Race Charter in April 2017.
+Disability rights campaigner and Honorary Fellow Sir Bert Massie worked closely with the University on its equality and diversity policies and helped LMU launch its new Race Charter in April 2017.

 LJMU Honorary Fellow and celebrated performer Pauline Daniels delivered a fascinating lecture to an inspired audience, discussing her career path and experiences from stand-up comedian to starring in TV productions, musicals and theatre productions.